 according to the Rule of the Third Order Regular of St. Francis of Assisi and in the spirit of Maria Hueber, our mother Beginner, who responded to God's call, dedicated to the education of the under-privileged girls.

 Our Core Values Includes: Conversion, Contemplation, simple life style, joy, hospitality, compassion, availability and accountability.

 A white cord: A sign of membership in the Franciscan Family.
 The three nodes symbolize Chastity, temperance, and obedience.

 The Franciscan crown (Rosary) or the seven Joys of Our Lady: as revealed to a Fr San Diamiano BI Ganciscan Novice in 1422 by Our Lady.

 The San Damiano Cross: Spoke to St. Francis in a little Church in Assisi, "Francis, go rebuild my Church".

-The entire Congregation has its headquarters in Rome with Mother Maria Theresia Oberwalder as the Mother General.
+The entire Congregation has its headquarters in Rome with Mother Theodosia Baki as First African Mother General.

-The Cameroon Provincial Leadership Team for 2013-2019 period is made up of (from right to left);
+The Cameroon Provincial Leadership Team for 2019-2025 period is made up of;

-Sr. Mediatrix Wirba – Councilor for Education, Pastoral and Justice and Peace
+Sr. Mediatrix Wirba – Councilor for Education, Pastoral and Social